UHFPS

 To select the subtitle click on the button below the vertical line.

-1. If you select subtitles, you can define subtitle settings such as who is speaking, the color of the narrator or the subtitle text.
+1. If you select subtitle, you can define subtitle settings such as who is speaking, the color of the narrator or the subtitle text.

 In the component window you have several settings.
 The Trigger Type defines how you want the dialogue to be triggered.
 By a Trigger, Interaction, or by Event.